Top 15 Best NBA Players of All Time

 4. Magic Johnson

 Earvin “Magic” Johnson was a point guard who spent his NBA career with the Los Angeles Lakers.
 Johnson retired from the NBA in 1991 for health reasons but made a shock return at the 1992 All-Star game, winning the MVP award.
-After complaints from other players, Johnson retired again until 1996 where he played 32 games for the Lakers before calling it quits.
-After this, “Magic” came out of retirement again in 1999 to play for the Swedish basketball team Magic M7 Borås, now known as Borås Basket, and then the Magic Great Danes.
+After complaints from other players, Johnson retired again and returned in 1996 playing 32 games for the Lakers before calling it quits.
+After this, “Magic” came out of retirement again in 1999 to play for the Swedish basketball team Magic M7 Borås, now known as the Borås Basket, and then the Magic Great Danes.

 • Height: 6 ft 9 (2.06m)